Atlantic Health Strategies

 Our work typically includes:

-• Feasibility studies and pro formas tied to realistic payer mix and contracted reimbursement, not aspirational ones (a residential per diem assumed at $1,200 that actually contracts at $750 will sink a pro forma inside six months)
+• Feasibility studies and pro formas tied to realistic payer mix and contracted reimbursement, not aspirational ones.
+A residential per diem assumed at $1,200 that actually contracts at $750 will sink a pro forma inside six months.

-• Policy and procedure development that reflects how care will actually be delivered
+• Policy and procedure development that reflects how care will actually be delivered.

-• EMR build and documentation workflows that support medical necessity and timely filing windows that can run as tight as 90 days with commercial payers
+• EMR build and documentation workflows that support medical necessity and timely filing windows that can run as tight as 90 days with commercial payers.

-• Mock surveys and EOC tours before the real surveyor arrives
+• Mock surveys and EOC tours before the real surveyor arrives.

-• Payer readiness work covering credentialing, contracting, and utilization management protocols
+• Payer readiness work covering credentialing, contracting, and utilization management protocols.

-• Turnaround engagements for programs operating under provisional or one-year accreditation status
+• Turnaround engagements for programs operating under provisional or one-year accreditation status.

 Choosing the right consulting partner